How to choose the Colombian cities you want to visit?

 If you want to see the city and explore the surroundings, 4 or 5 days will suffice.

-The Amazon is a Colombian department where it’s easier to access by plane.
-Once there, you will experience what the Amazon jungle is like, and you’ll get to know a bit of the culture of this incredible part of the world.
+The Amazon is a Colombian region that is easier to access by plane.
+Once there, you will experience the Amazon jungle and learn about the culture of this incredible part of the world.

 1# Leticia, in the middle of the jungle